 Miroslav Matošević lives in a suburb of the city of Travnik.
 His house is near the old railway and he remembers playing on the railway track and around the deserted train station as a child.
 “People were emotionally attached to this railway.
 I remember the stories that when the railway was shut down, some Catholic women from the region wore black scarves for months as a sign of mourning.
 Like for a member of the family,” he says.

 Miroslav is now the head of the Central Bosnia Canton Tourist Organisation.
-Along with colleagues and a partner organisation he has undertaken an initiative to revive the old rail track, but for a different purpose.
-They are working on launching a 100-kilometre-long bike trail along the old railway and have successfully applied for support from a European Union-funded project.
+Along with colleagues and a lead partnering organisation, the REZ Development Agency, he has undertaken an initiative to revive the old rail track, but for a different purpose.
+They are working on launching a 100-kilometre-long bike trail along the old railway and have successfully applied for support from a European Union and the German Government funded project.

 The purpose of the Old Rail Trail project is to expand the offer for outdoor tourism in the region and enable longer stays for tourists visiting Central Bosnia during the summer.